dibyendumajumdar/C/docs/ctour.md

 the expression `a==b` in the context `if (a==b) ... `

-The `sptab` table is used when the value of an expression is to be pushed on the stack, for example when it is an  ac- tual  argument.
+The `sptab` table is used when the value of an expression is to be pushed on the stack, for example when it is an
+actual  argument.
 For example in the function call `f(a)` it is a bad idea to load a into a register which is then pushed on  the stack, when there is a single instruction which does the job.